econumo/econumo-ce-frontend/README.md

-# Econumo One
+# Econumo CE (Community Edition)

-Repository with a frontend distribution.
+Repository with a frontend distribution of Econumo CE (Community Edition).